-Construction management software refers to solutions that aid firms to supervise all aspects right from materials takeoff and estimating to project management and job costing.
-There are greater than 200 construction software solutions offered in the market.
-This class of system is typically utilized for work such as project estimating, bid management, project scheduling, program and portfolio management, accounting, customer management, and field service management.
-The field is undergoing consolidation with larger organizations such as Maxwell Systems, Sage, and Constellation buying smaller businesses.
+Construction management software refers to systems that enable businesses to handle all aspects right from materials takeoff and estimating to project management and job costing.
+There are more than 200 construction software systems offered in the market.
+This class of solution is typically employed for tasks such as project estimating, bid management, project scheduling, program and portfolio management, accounting, customer management, and field service management.
+The field is undergoing consolidation with larger vendors such as Maxwell Systems, Sage, and Constellation acquiring smaller businesses.

 Radar is an innovative cloud-based construction management software that is built with intuitive and collaborative tools to help specialty contractors manage multiple construction projects.
 Read Review